 (e) Protecting a Person Subject to a Subpoena; Motion to Quash or Modify.

 (1) Avoiding Undue Burden or Expense; Sanctions.

+(A) Generally.
 A party or an attorney responsible for serving a subpoena must take reasonable steps to avoid imposing undue burden or expense on a person subject to the subpoena.
+Absent good cause, a subpoena may not seek production of materials that have already been produced in the action or that are available from parties to the action.

+(B) Subpoena to Produce Materials or to Inspect Premises.
+Unless otherwise ordered by the court for good cause, the party seeking discovery must pay the reasonable expenses incurred by the subpoenaed party in responding to a subpoena seeking the production of documents, electronically stored information, tangible things, or an inspection of premises.
+If a person served with a subpoena expects to incur expenses other than routine clerical and per-page copying costs as allowed by statute, an advance estimate of those costs must be provided to the subpoenaing party before they are incurred.
+The court may order payment of costs in advance.

-The issuing court must enforce this duty and may impose an appropriate sanction—which may include lost earnings and reasonable attorney’s fees—on a party or attorney who fails to comply.
+(C) Sanctions.
+The issuing court must impose an appropriate sanction—which may include lost earnings and reasonable attorney’s fees—on a party, attorney, or person who fails to comply with Rule 45(e)(1)(A) or (B).

 (2) Quashing or Modifying a Subpoena.